-560 3.2.5 CPU versus GPU performance comparison
+3.2.5 CPU versus GPU performance comparison

-The code restructuring described above and by Baumeister et al. (2017) has been focused onto GPU performance, therefore, direct comparisons between tuned GPU and untuned CPU versions may be taken with a caveat.
+The code restructuring described above and by Baumeister et al. (2017) has been focused on GPU performance; therefore, direct comparisons between tuned GPU and untuned CPU versions may be taken with a caveat.
 Nevertheless, we repeated the scaling analysis of the previous section for the CPU and for the reference version (Hoffmann, 2015) (abbreviated as REF) in order to find a rough figure of merit.